 Today I have a big surprise!

-Well we’re in luck today because my super talented blogger friend (who is also an accredited interior decorator!)
-Cynthia, from A Button Tufted Life, is joining us to share gorgeous holiday decorating tips and a stunning DIY Decorator Peacock Wreath!
+Cynthia, from A Button Tufted Life, is here to share her holiday decorating tips and a stunning DIY Peacock Wreath!

 Hello everyone!
 I love this time of year!

 The food, entertaining, sitting by the fire to warm up after being outside in the snow...

 So, I was very pleased when Heather asked me to guest post about holiday decor.

 Let's start with a few photos of my home decked out with a peacock inspired theme, then I will give you a few tips and tricks to get the look and a tutorial on how to start with an inexpensive wreath and turn it into a stunning custom piece.